 \begin{definition}[Audience] Given a user $i \in \users$, her \textit{audience} at week $t$, $\calA_i^t$, is the set of users that have retweeted $i$ during $t$:

 \end{definition}

 The set $\calA_i^t$ indicates who endorsed $i$ during week $t$.
-Thus, the ideologies of the members of $\calA_i^t$ are coherent to that of $i$'s.
-Moreover, the audience might interact with and endorse other lower-impact sources, creating an information flow from these sources to the audience.
-We call these collection of sources the \textit{chamber} of the audience associated with the leading user $i$. \begin{definition}[Chamber] Given an audience, $\calA_i^t$, associated with a user $i \in \users$, the \emph{chamber} of $\calA_i^t$ during week $t$, $\calC^t_i$, is the set of users retweeted by the audience of $i$ excluding other high-impact users:
+Thus, the ideologies of the members of $\calA_i^t$ are coherent with those of $i$'s.
+Additionally, the audience may interact with and endorse other lower-impact sources, thereby creating an information flow from these sources to the audience.
+We refer to this collection of sources as the \textit{chamber} of the audience associated with the leading user $i$. \begin{definition}[Chamber] Given an audience, $\calA_i^t$, associated with a user $i \in \users$, the \emph{chamber} of $\calA_i^t$ during week $t$, $\calC^t_i$, is the set of users retweeted by the audience of $i$ excluding $i$:

 \end{definition}